pointcheck/KarnixSOC/src/main/c/karnix/karnix_tetriscv/README.md

 ## How to play

+You can choose to enable USB 1.0 HID support by defining USB10_ENABLE option in Makefile.
+In this case you would be able to connect USB HID keyboard, mouse or gamepad to control tetrominos.
+You will also need to solder USB type A port to GPIO_22 and GPIO_23 pins.
+Please check main README.md for USB 1.0 support details.

-Enjoy playing Tetris by using four on-board keys to move tetrominos.
+If you do not have USB port, you still can enjoy playing Tetris by using four on-board keys to move tetrominos.

 --
 Regards,